projectcontour/contour/site/_resources/upgrading.md

 This document describes the changes needed to upgrade your Contour installation.

-# Upgrading Contour 0.15.3 to 1.0.0

-Contour 1.0.0 is the current stable release.

 <div class="alert-deprecation">
 <b>Deprecation Notice</b></br>
 <p>
 The <code>IngressRoute</code> CRD has been deprecated and will not receive further updates.
-Contour 1.0.0 continues to support the IngressRoute API, however we anticipate it will be removed in the future.
+Contour continues to support the IngressRoute API, however we anticipate it will be removed in the future.
 <p>
 </p>
 Please see the documentation for <a href="{% link docs/v1.0.0/httpproxy.md %}"><code>HTTPProxy</code></a>, which is the successor to <code>IngressRoute</code>.